What’s the ‘Best’ Sling for a Newborn?

-What slings can I use?
+What slings can I use with a newborn?

 You’ll be glad to know that the range of slings and carriers available which are suitable from birth has expanded hugely in the last few years, giving families a great deal of choice about what options fit well in their lives.
 Remember – there is no ‘best’ sling but with newborns extra care needs to be taken to make sure that whatever you choose is safe and secure!